Cancer Clinical Trials

-Clinical trials are research studies that involve patients.
-Through clinical trials, providers try to find new ways to improve treatments and the quality of life for people with cancer.
-These advances are possible with the invaluable information gathered during a clinical trial.
+Oncology clinical trials are research studies that involve cancer patients.
+Through clinical trials, doctors and scientists try to find new ways to improve treatments and quality of life for people with cancer.
+Advances are made possible by the invaluable information gathered during a clinical trial.

 Cancer patients across Maine and the Mount Washington Valley of New Hampshire have access to more advanced clinical trials in their home communities, thanks to a major federal research grant awarded to the MaineHealth Cancer Care Network in 2019.

 - The MaineHealth Cancer Care Network was awarded a grant by the National Cancer Institute (NCI), as a member of the NCI Community Oncology Research Program (NCORP), to implement a new cancer research program that aims to reach more Mainers in their own cities and towns, ensuring they have access to the best possible patient care.
 Patients are more comfortable being treated closer to their friends and family.

 - The six-year, $5.1 million NCORP award is the single largest grant ever extended by the NCI for clinical cancer research and cancer clinical trials in the state of Maine.
 Through this funding, MaineHealth Cancer Care Network Lifespan Program was established and designed to bring the latest research in cancer prevention, cancer treatment and cancer care delivery to Mainers.
 This is the only oncology program in Northern New England to enroll patients in clinical trials at every stage of the cancer continuum, from prevention to survival.